adam10603/CPPStopwatch/Reference.md

 ```
 These are handy type definitions for the units of time indicated by the names.
 They are all specializations of [`std::chrono::duration`](https://en.cppreference.com/w/cpp/chrono/duration) with `double` as the representation type.

-A stopwatch object can return the time as one of these types (among others).
+A stopwatch object can return the time as any of these types (among others).
 ___

 #### `duration_components` struct